vertica/vertica-kubernetes/DEVELOPER.md

 # Repo structure

-This repository contains the following directories and files:
+This repo contains the following directories and files:

 - `docker-vertica/`: files that build a Vertica server container.
 This container is designed for [Administration Tools (admintools)](https://docs.vertica.com/latest/en/admin/using-admin-tools/admin-tools-reference/) deployments.